-Homeless people around St. Vincent de Paul on edge with killer still on the loose
+Baton Rouge homeless population on edge following three homicides; killer at-large

 BATON ROUGE, La.
-(WAFB) - Homeless people around St. Vincent de Paul are now worrying they could be next after recent shootings that appear to have targeted their community.
+(WAFB) - Homeless people in Baton Rouge are worrying they could be next after recent shootings that appear to have targeted their community.

 PREVIOUS STORY: